 Summary: Many Mac users find it difficult to understand the difference between Macintosh HD and Macintosh HD Data.
 In this blog, we’ll talk about the difference and help you choose the right drive while performing macOS reinstallation.

-In macOS Catalina, the Mac startup disk is segregated into two separate entities—Macintosh HD and Macintosh HD Data.
+In macOS Monterey, the Mac startup disk is segregated into two separate entities—Macintosh HD and Macintosh HD Data.
 This segregation isolates system files from user files to protect the macOS from accidental manipulation, malware, and operating system corruption.
 The difference between Macintosh HD and Macintosh HD data is shared below:

 Macintosh HD Vs. Macintosh HD Data